 2. Let your impact do the talking

 Many funders today want more than good intentions.
 They want results.
-What changed because of the work?
-Who benefited, and how?
+What actually changed because of the work?
+Who felt the difference, and in what way?

 Educate Girls understood that.
 As the first NGO focused on girls’ education to get listed on the SSE, they came in prepared.
 With over 1.8 million girls enrolled in school and 2.2 million students supported through remedial learning, their numbers speak volumes.
 They raised ₹1.30 crore and are using it to drive enrollment and retention in the country’s most educationally backward districts.